Lou-Anne83/Lou-Anne83/README.md

 - 👋 Hi, I’m @Lou-Anne83
 - 👀 I’m interested in communication and editing videos
-- 🌱 I’m currently learning sciences of information and communication
+- 🌱 I’m currently learning information and communication sciences
 - 💞️ I’m looking to collaborate on website development
 - 📫 You can reach me on instagram : @louannerolain
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I've started coding my portfolio !!!

 <!---
 Lou-Anne83/Lou-Anne83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.